HectorMacassa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ - this script replaces all characters A and c from input to Z and e respectively.
-20-hiago - this script delete all accurences of C and c from input 21-reverse - this script reverses its input
+20-hiago - this script delete all accurences of C and c from input 21-reverse - this script reverses its input 22-users_and_homes - this script displays all users and their home directories, sorted by users